aleokdev/arpiyi/API.md

 ```
 data ScreenLayer {
     /// Creates a new ScreenLayer that is automatically added to the ScreenLayer list.
-    /// ScreenLayers start visible and on the back; you'll need to use to_front() to bring them to the front.
+    /// ScreenLayers start visible and on the front.
     new(function render_callback);
     bool visible { get; set; }
     function render_callback { get; set; }